 All students are issued identification cards at the beginning of the year.
 These cards not only allow a student to eat in the Dining Center, use the Athletic Center, take part in many campus events, and to borrow books in the library, but are programmed for each individual student to gain access to the building they live in.
 Students access into buildings by an ID card swipe system which allows only residents of that building to enter.
 In Bartlett Hall, you need to swipe into the main entrance as well as the floors and individual suites.
 Public Safety is open and available to students 24/7 and offers escort services around campus upon request and there are blue lights located in many of the parking areas around the residences.

 College breaks are scheduled many times throughout the school year.
 To view all breaks and academic dates, please view the calendar on the Thomas College home page.
 A reminder that for certain breaks, housing is closed.
 It is the responsibility of the student to plan accordingly for transportation and housing needs during these breaks.

 Available Staff for Students in the Residence Halls

-Each floor is assigned a Resident Assistant (RA).
-RA’s are upper-class students who were selected the semester prior as student leaders to assist residents in their residential experience.
-Each night that the residence halls are open, there is at least one RA on duty for each area of campus (GPH, Bartlett/Village/Hinman and Townhouses).
-There are professional live-in staff members and a Dean of Students who oversee the RA staff and day to day operations of residential life and housing.
+Each floor is assigned a Community Assistant (CA).
+CAs are upper-class students who were selected the semester prior as student leaders to assist residents in their residential experience.
+Each night that the residence halls are open, there is at least one CA on duty for each area of campus (GPH, Bartlett/Village/Hinman, and Townhouses).
+There are professional live-in staff members and a Dean of Students who oversee the CA staff and day to day operations of residential life and housing.
 The Dean of Students works with Residential Life staff in providing the best experience and response possible to the residents.
-There is a Professional staff member on call 24/7/365.
+There is a professional staff member on call 24/7/365.